PDF version (better for printing)

 Some futurists believe that this ever-increasing pace of development will take us into what they call a “singularity.”
 This is the term that mathematicians give to a point where equations break down or no longer apply.
 The North Pole, for example, is a simple geographic singularity: How do you go north from there?
 Or east or west?
 And which way is south?
 Our usual concepts of direction no longer apply.

-The idea that there might be a singularity in human development was first put forward by the mathematician Vernor Vinge, and subsequently by myself in Waking Up In Time.
+The idea that there might be a singularity in human development was first put forward by the mathematician Vernor Vinge, and subsequently by myself in The White Hole In Time.
 More recently it has been popularized by Ray Kurzweil, who argues that if computing power keeps doubling every eighteen months, then sometime in the late 2020s (that's only ten years from now) there will be artificial intelligence that surpasses the human brain in performance and abilities.
 These ultra-intelligent systems would then be able to design and create even more intelligent systems, and do so far faster than people could, leading to an exponential explosion of intelligence.

 Kurzweil calls this point in time "the singularity."
 It is not a true mathematical singularity, in which equations break down or no longer apply; it's an historical singularity—"technological change so rapid and profound it represents a rupture in the fabric of human history" beyond which all bets are off.